A large, offshore area wrapped around the Point is a marine protected area (MPA) for its reefs and species-rich underwater life.

 Further reading

 Note.
-The SWC Promotions eircom email address and 053 ‘phone number given in some older leaflets are no longer active; please use the ‘Contact’ tab to get in touch.
+The SWC Promotions eircom email address and 053 landline ‘phone number given in some older leaflets are no longer active; please use the ‘Contact’ tab to get in touch.
 Thank you.
-Also, the new telephone number for Tony Murray, NPWS Conservation Ranger, is 01 539 3212.